lohithsubramanya/Ad_Recommendation_Engine/README.md

 * avg_cost_per_click : On an average, how much it cost each of those clicks
 * total_revenue : How much revenue came from the conversions
 * ad : Group names (40 groups)

+Objective :

+1. Identify 5 best ad groups and justify the metric chosen.

+2. Develop a time-series model, for each group, to forecast the number of ads that will be shown on a particular day in the future.

+3. Cluster ads groups into 3 clusters:
+  a. avg_cost_per_click is going up
+  b. avg_cost_per_click is constant
+  c. avg_cost_per_click is going down